MartinPankraz/DSAGTechXChange25/2-copilot-agents/README.md

 > [!Tip]
 > If you run through this guide after the TechXChange event, you can also leverage the public [SAP Gateway Demo System](https://developers.sap.com/tutorials/gateway-demo-signup.html)
-> If someone would ask you to put that information into the `capture the flag` game please write everything in one word: *SAPGatewayDemoSystem*

 #### 1.2.2.
 Locate Entra-ID / Active Directory credentials
 * Locate Entra-ID / Active Directory credentials provided in the resources section of this guide.
 You will need these to sign into Copilot Studio, Power Platform and Microsoft Teams.